-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The financial statements have been prepared in accordance with International Financial Reporting Standards and International Accounting Standards as issued by the International Accounting Standards Board (IASB) and Interpretations (collectively IFRS Accounting Standards).

-The financial statements were authorized for issue by the Board of Directors on March 17, 2023.
+The financial statements were authorized for issue by the Board of Directors on March 21, 2025.

-3 Significant accounting policies
+3 Material accounting policies